-- The SCS will select one design firm for one village on a competitive basis, as indicated in the procurement chapter.
-The design firm will develop the design and estimate documentation (PED) and the working draft, as specified in the design contract.
-SCS will support in obtaining expert review and approval from relevant organizations. - Once the required EA documents are prepared by design firm, they are subject to public consultation.
+• The SCS will select one design firm for one village on a competitive basis, as indicated in the procurement chapter.
+The design firm will develop the design and estimate documentation (DED)

+- and the working draft, as specified in the design contract.
+SCS will support in obtaining expert review and approval from relevant organizations. - Once the required EA documents are prepared by design firm, they are subject to public consultation before submitting for the expertise.
 During the public consultation process, prepared documents will be distributed to all interested parties and local residents by posting them on the web and by submitting them to the local councils.
-Minutes of public meetings will be kept and will be included in the final ESMPs or ESMP checklists. - The PIU regional environmental and social safeguards specialist (ESSS) will review the quality of the ESIA and EA documents prepared by the design firm, verifying that necessary permissions and approvals have been obtained.
+Design firm, MDU members, PIU engineers and QEs should attend the presentation meeting and sign the minutes.
+Minutes of public meetings will be kept and will be included in the final ESMPs or ESMP checklists.
+One copy of the minutes will be provided to the MDU.
+The minutes are included within the list of forms Form.
+(Form 3.19.
+Minutes of Public Consultation Meeting - The PIU regional environmental and social safeguards specialist (ESSS) will review the quality of the ESIA and EA documents prepared by the DF, verifying that necessary permissions and approvals have been obtained.
 For subprojects with significant environmental and social impacts the results of the review done by the Regional ESSS will be cleared by the PIU ESSS in Tashkent.
-The PIU regional ESS specialist will conduct site visits, verify the environmental and social data provided by the SCS / design firm, help identify mitigation measures, and confirm that the designated environmental category is appropriate and that the ESMP is adequate.
-Findings shall be reported in ESMF form 1.3. - The WB will carry out prior review of the ESIA/ESMPs from the first three subprojects in each participating region.
-After that, WB prior review is only required for subprojects that are categorized as full Category B and require a partial ESIA and ESMP. - All subproject bidding documents shall include as a requirement implementation of the ESMP or the ESMP checklist, and the documents shall be attached to the bidding documents and then to the construction contracts. - During construction and installation works the design firm is obliged to conduct regular author's supervision for compliance with the working drawings, structures and materials used.
-In case of unforeseen circumstances (absence of designed brands and types of certain materials and structures on the territory of Uzbekistan) will make technical decisions and make changes to the technical project (technical drawings). - The design firm will present initial subproject designs to the MDU for community feedback.
-The design firm will accept suggestions from residents when feasible, and then the MDU will sign the final draft. - The PEDs will be passed to the SCS and used to tender construction contracts after completion of the design phase. - RIDP facilitators will make sure that trained representatives of the MDU sit as observers both on the tendering commission and when procuring design services.
+The PIU regional ESS specialist will conduct site visits, verify the environmental and social data provided by the design firm, help identify mitigation measures, and confirm that the designated environmental category is appropriate and that the ESMP is adequate.
+Findings shall be reported in ESMF form 1.3. - The WB will carry out prior review of the ESMP from the first three subprojects in each participating region.
+After that, WB prior review is only required for subprojects that are categorized as full Category B and require a partial ESMP. - All subproject bidding documents shall include as a requirement implementation of the ESMP or the ESMP checklist, and the documents shall be attached to the bidding documents and then to the construction contracts. - Terms of the contract will state that, during construction and installation works the design firm is obliged to conduct regular author's supervision for compliance with the working drawings, structures and materials used.
+Author's supervision will be established according to the calculation presented to the design organization as an appendix to the contract and includes the total cost of the contract.
+The author's supervision shall be payable upon acknowledgment of designers visits to the site on hourly bases.
+The acknowledgment shall be done by the QEs and MDU selected supervisor.
+In case of unforeseen circumstances (absence of designed brands and types of certain materials and structures on the territory of Uzbekistan) will make technical decisions and make changes to the technical design (technical drawings). - The DEDs will be passed to the SCS and used to tender construction contracts after completion of the 2 nd design phase. - RIDP facilitators will make sure that trained representatives of the MDU sit as observers both on the tendering commission and when procuring design services.
+There is Meeting Minutes that they sign (Procurement Commission Minutes that MDU members should sign off).
+SCS informs the QEs that there will be a Commission Meeting and the MDU members attend.